 There are many reasons to like this particular VPN provider.
 It’s easy to use, offers decent speeds, supports multiple devices, uses strong AES-256-bit encryption, and best of all – it’s free!
 The fact that you don’t need a credit card to set up and use the service is also a great added bonus.

-However, most free VPNs have restrictions which entice you to upgrade to a paid for version.
+However, most free VPNs have restrictions that entice you to upgrade to the premium version.
 After all, if a VPN provider doesn’t make money, it simply won’t be viable for them to remain in business.
 TunnelBear is certainly no exception, as it only offers a measly 500MB of free data each month.